tuxlifan/usbarmory-debian-base_image/README.md

 # Connecting

-For a Devuan image (i.e. using Makefile.Devuan) you will need to, during early boot, (while the LED is still dimly lit), ssh in (see also next paragraph) to unlock the LUKS partition.
+During early boot (while the LED is still dimly lit) you will need to ssh in to unlock the LUKS partition.
 You can do so with
 ```
 ssh unlock@10.0.0.1   # password "unlock" without quotes
 ```